 Fleur facemolds of the 80s

 The Ballerina Facemold was the first facemold used in the 80s.
 It is the slimmest facemold of them all with pointy chin and the smalles head.
 The back of the head is flat.
-The eyes are small with long lashes.
+The eyes are small and azure blue with long lashes.
 These dolls often have small lips in red or orange color.
 The blush is subtle and placed at the botttom of the cheeks.

 This facemold was used for dolls produced during 1980 to 1984.
 The first doll with this facemold was Rainy Day.

 The second facemold used for Fleur dolls in the 80s was the Aerobic Facemold, first introduced in 1982 probably with Shopping Fleur.
 The faceshape is wider than the Ballerina mold especially around the chin area, the face is kinda flat and the back of the head is flat too.
 The eyes are small and round or oval.
 The eyecolor can be azure blue, like the early Fleur dolls, or navy blue like the later Fleur dolls, depending of the year of manufactruring.
 The eyecolor was changed probably in 1984.
-The lashes are long .
+The lashes are long or short .
 This mold was released with big or small red lips.
 The blush is usually placed at the bottom of the cheeks.
 This facemold was used for dolls produced between 1982 and 1984.

 In 1985 Otto Simon introduced a new facemold.
 The faceshape is alltogether rounder than Aerobic especially around the cheek area.
 The back of the head is round.
 The eyes are small and usually round in a navy blue eyecolor.
 Lashes of these dolls are mostly short, the material is thicker and more black than on the earlier Fleurs.
 The lips are red and can be big or small.
 Eyeshadow is subtle or completely missing.
 The blush is placed more at the sides in the middle of the cheeks.
 This mold was used for most dolls produced in 1985 and early 1986.